 Why Homemade Marshmallows?

-A long time ago (almost 15 years ago) I found out that I was allergic to corn.
+A long time ago (over 20 years ago) I found out that I was allergic to corn.

 My response to the doctor when he told me - "That's ok, I don't like corn on the cob all that much any way..."